The Perfect Messy Bun in 3 Easy StepsMarch 16, 2020

 The Hottest Messy Bun Trend to Try Right Now

 Ever thought you’d be wearing something called an Octopus Bun?
 Chances are you already do, maybe even daily.
 You just never thought about giving it an Instagram-worthy name.
 Here’s what it looks like: Strands are haphazardly pulled up into a knotted twist at the top of your head with the ends splayed out along the top of your head like the tentacles of an octopus.
 So, it’s the simplest of the messy bun options.
 To make sure the look is a little more on-trend than ordinary, spread the ends all around the bun instead of letting them bunch up in one place.
-Looking for hipster extra credit?
+Looking for extra hipster credit?
 Quickly crimp ends before throwing hair up in the messy bun so you see the crimpy ends sticking out.